ckumuran/IDKSQL/README.md

 9. **Generates a plain-English explanation** — "This query selects users where last_login is more than 30 days ago..."
 10. **Stores the query in history** — searchable, replayable, copyable

-All of it — from natural language to rendered results — in under 3 seconds on a modern laptop.
-No network calls to OpenAI.
-No API keys.
-No rate limits.
-No data leaving your machine.

 ---

 ## Screenshots